Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 • Personal protective gear should be decontaminated upon removal at the end of the day.
 If the coveralls are not disposable, they should be laundered on-site.
 If laundry facilities are not available, the coveralls should be immersed in liquid disinfectant until they can be washed.

-• Appropriate respiratory protection device, such as a half-mask air-purifying respirator with a high-efficiency filter may be necessary in high-risk settings, such as seldom used cabins, sheds, and out-buildings, especially those with numerous rodent hiding or nesting places.
+• Appropriate respiratory protection device, such as a half-mask air-purifying respirator with a high-efficiency filter, may be necessary in high-risk settings, such as seldom used cabins, sheds, and out-buildings, especially those with numerous rodent hiding or nesting places.

-• Avoid camping near rodent droppings, burrows and wood piles.
+• Avoid camping near rodent droppings, burrows, and wood piles.